Abdul Sultan (United Kingdom)

 PROTECT is a “train the trainer” program, with the main goal being to promote knowledge of obstetricians and midwives globally in the management of perineal trauma and episiotomy through structured training with a view to minimizing pelvic floor and perineal morbidity associated with childbirth.

-All PROTECT-trained trainers agree to 1) provide the IUGA Office with notification of all OASIS courses they organize, supervise or teach using the PROTECT signifier, 2) provide the IUGA Office with course rosters of all course participants so that individuals’ progress through the PROTECT program may be tracked, and 3) audit change in practice by ensuring their course attendees complete a PROTECT pre-course questionnaire and a post-course questionnaire administered 3 months after their course.
+All PROTECT-trained trainers agree to 1) maintain their membership in IUGA as lon as they are using the PROTECT-trained trainer designation, 2) provide the IUGA Office with notification of all OASIS courses they organize, supervise or teach using the PROTECT signifier, 3) provide the IUGA Office with course rosters of all course participants so that individuals’ progress through the PROTECT program may be tracked, and 4) audit change in practice by ensuring their course attendees complete a PROTECT pre-course questionnaire and a post-course questionnaire administered 3 months after their course.

 - Successfully complete the Theoretical Test*